Lists all courses and describes their type and status. Some actions that Superadmin can take on Courses:

 Course categories are groups of courses that can be presented as Tabs on the Front Page.
 Every course can belong to more than one category.
 You can add new categories, change their name and visibility on the front page.When you edit a category you can also change the order of courses displayed.

 The default “All courses” category is available and cannot be removed.
 All ‘Visible’ courses will land in the “All courses” category.
 If you want you can hide that category.

-Category pages – every category can have its own page that lists courses that belongs to the category.
+Category pages – every category can have its own page that lists courses that belong to the category.
 To set it up just add a URL in the category setup.

-Hidden categories are not displayed as tabs on the front page but are still available through category page URL.
+Hidden categories are not displayed on the front page but are still available through category page URL.
 It allows a user to share a link that presents a selected group of courses.